Pearl S. Buck: China

 The tragedies and dislocations that Buck suffered in the 1920s reached a climax in March 1927, during the "Nanking Incident".
 In a confused battle involving elements of Chiang Kai-shek's Nationalist troops, Communist forces, and assorted warlords, several Westerners were murdered.
-Since her father Absalom insisted, as he had in 1900 in the face of the Boxers, the family decided to stay in Nanjing until the battle reached the city.
-When violence broke out, a poor Chinese family invited them to hide in their hut while the family house was looted.
-The family spent a day terrified and in hiding, after which they were rescued by American gunboats.
+Her father insisted that the family should stay in Nanjing until the battle reached the city, as he had in 1900 in the face of the Boxers.
+When violence broke out, a poor Chinese family invited them to hide in their hut while the family's house was looted.
+The family spent a day terrified and in hiding, after which American gunboats rescued them.
 They traveled to Shanghai and then sailed to Japan, where they stayed for a year, after which they moved back to Nanjing.
 Buck later said that this year in Japan showed her that not all Japanese were militarists.
 When she returned from Japan in late 1927, Buck devoted herself in earnest to the vocation of writing.
 Friendly relations with prominent Chinese writers of the time, such as Xu Zhimo and Lin Yutang, encouraged her to think of herself as a professional writer.
-She wanted to fulfill the ambitions denied to her mother, but she also needed money to support herself if she left her marriage, which had become increasingly lonely, and since the mission board could not provide it, she also needed money for Carol's specialized care.
-Buck traveled once more to the United States in 1929 to find long-term care for Carol, and while there, Richard J. Walsh, editor at John Day publishers in New York, accepted her novel East Wind: West Wind.
-She and Walsh began a relationship that would result in marriage and many years of professional teamwork.
+She wanted to fulfill the ambitions denied to her mother, but she also needed money to support herself if she left her marriage, which had become increasingly lonely.
+Since the mission board could not provide it, she also needed money for Carol's specialized care.

+Buck traveled once more to the United States in 1929 to find long-term care for Carol, eventually placing her in the Vineland Training School in New Jersey.
+Buck served on the Board of Trustees for the school, where Carol would live until she died in 1992 at age 72.
+While Buck was in the United States, Richard J. Walsh, editor at John Day publishers in New York, accepted her novel East Wind: West Wind.
+She and Walsh began a relationship that would eventually lead to marriage and many years of professional collaboration.

-Back in Nanking, she retreated every morning to the attic of her university house and within the year completed the manuscript for The Good Earth.
+Back in Nanking, Buck retreated every morning to the attic of her university house, and within the year, completed the manuscript for The Good Earth.
 She was involved in the charity relief campaign for the victims of the 1931 China floods, writing a series of short stories describing the plight of refugees, which were broadcast on the radio in the United States and later published in her collected volume The First Wife and Other Stories.